iamsiva11/PySpark-learn/PySpark-guide.md

 #### Coalesce

-Reduce the no of partitions , try to combine them on the same executors to ensure minimum data movement between executors.
+* Reduce the no of partitions, try to combine them on the same executors to ensure minimum data movement between executors.

-Recommended -> 2-4 partitions in a cluster.
+*  Recommended -> 2-4 partitions in a cluster.

 ```python
 RDD = sc.parallelize(xrange(10000), numSlices=100)
 RDD2 = RDD.coalesce(10)
 ```

 #### Repartition